The Best Online RN-to-MSN Programs in 2025

 We use a data-driven methodology to rank the best nursing programs, making it easy to find a program that meets your needs.
 Informed by data from the most reputable sources, including the U.S. Department of Education, our methodology is based on metrics that matter most to nursing students, including academic quality, affordability, reputation, and program offerings.
 This list is from 2025.

-When determining the best RN-to-MSN program, it is crucial to choose the right fit.
+When determining the best online RN-to-MSN program, it is crucial to choose the right fit.
 By researching factors such as admission requirements, curriculum, and accreditation, you can find the program appropriate for your academic and professional goals.

 Admission Requirements